kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/readme.md

 - Array fields always exist in the JSON (`[]`) even when empty.
 With `renderAllGroups: true`, optional arrays are also present as empty arrays by default.
 - Inputs inside array items are named using bracketed indices (e.g., `tutorialList[0].title`) so `updateData()` can map them back correctly.
 - Removing an item reindexes subsequent UI inputs; state is re-collected on next `updateData()`.
 - Arrays of objects render as nested groups; their nav items are clickable and scroll to the array’s group container.
-Adding/removing/reordering is data-first (mutations via `FormModel`), then the UI rebuilds.
+Adding/removing/reordering is data-first (mutations via `FormDataModel`), then the UI rebuilds.
 - Arrays of primitives render via `InputFactory.createArrayInput()` as a compact repeatable input list.
   - When empty, one blank input is rendered by default.
   - The Add button is disabled until the last rendered item has a non-empty value.